-This service is currently unavailable - please accept our apologies.
-If you have any product specific questions please follow this link to contact our customer services team.
+If you have any product specific comments please follow this link to contact our customer services team

 A. Being active is a really important part of a balanced lifestyle.
 Not only can it help maintain a healthy weight, it can help you feel more energetic, may help manage stress and can reduce your risk of diet related illnesses such as type 2 diabetes.